Skip to main content

 Divide the total amount you need to save by the number of months until your wedding so you know how much you need to budget from each paycheque.

-So the money doesn’t get spent elsewhere, open a separate account to save for your wedding.
+So it doesn’t get spent elsewhere, open a separate account to save for your wedding.
 A tax-free savings account or high-interest savings account are ideal for this.

 Now that you know more about saving for your wedding, why not meet with an advisor to: